remnrem/luna-doc/docs/ref/manipulations.md

 Further, this command can optionally drop signals with a sample rate below or above a given range (using `sr`).

+<h3>Methods</h3>

+Channels that cannot be represented at the target EDF record duration (because their sample count per record would not be an integer) are dropped from the in-memory recording prior to any record-size restructuring.
+Optionally, channels outside a specified sample-rate range are also removed, preventing inadvertent inclusion of auxiliary low-rate channels in downstream analyses.

 <h3>Parameters</h3>

 | Parameter | Example | Description |